Styrene-oxide isomerase

-Hence, this enzyme has one substrate, styrene oxide, and one product, phenylacetaldehyde.

-This enzyme belongs to the family of isomerases, specifically a class of other intramolecular oxidoreductases.
+The enzyme converts its substrate, styrene oxide, to phenylacetaldehyde.
+It belongs to the family of isomerases, specifically a class of other intramolecular oxidoreductases.
 The systematic name of this enzyme class is styrene-oxide isomerase (epoxide-cleaving).
-This enzyme is also called SOI.
-This enzyme participates in styrene degradation and is the second step of the pathway after the epoxidation of styrene by styrene monooxygenase.
+This enzyme is also called SOI and participates in styrene degradation: the reaction is the second step of the pathway after the epoxidation of styrene by styrene monooxygenase.

 SOI is an integral membrane protein consisting of four transmembrane helices.
-Khanppnavar et al. determined the first cryo-EM structures of this protein, which show that SOI forms a novel homo-trimeric assembly, displaying a structural fold reminiscent of ion channels.
+It forms a novel homo-trimeric assembly, displaying a structural fold reminiscent of ion channels, as determined by cryogenic electron microscopy.

 The trimeric organization of SOI is essential for its function and is guided by the ferric heme b prosthetic group positioned at the interface of its subunits.
 This ferric heme b acts as a Lewis acid, interacting with the epoxide oxygen atom to facilitate epoxide ring-opening of substrates.